Primeshheshan/nest-k8s/README.md

 2. Run `npm install` to install dependencies
 3. Copy the `.env.example` file over to your own `.env` file and update the variables
 4. Run `docker-compose up -d` to setup local environment with Docker
-5. Once the start script is done, the API Gateway will listening on [http://localhost:3000](http://localhost:3000)
+5. Once the start script is done, the API will listening on [http://localhost:3000](http://localhost:3000)